 "Thank you for letting B. have a turn to talk with me.
 When I'm done talking with her, your turn will be next.
 Thank you for waiting nicely, you're being very polite."

-~ Just-turned-five-year-olds are not experts on issues of self-control.
+~ Just-turned-five-year-olds are not experts of self-control.
 Neither are many adults.
-Ever see an adult burst into tears, "vent" in a less-than-appropriate venue, or behave in publicly embarrassing ways?
+Have you ever seen an adult burst into tears, "vent" in a less-than-appropriate venue, or behave in publicly embarrassing ways?
 Of course you have.
-No one is perfect, though adults have years and years and YEARS of experience built from successes, mistakes, and regrets that young children can't and won't possess in a month's worth of school, no matter how many time outs, cards pulled, or whistles blown that you inflict upon them.
+No one is perfect, though adults have years and years of experience built from successes, mistakes, and regrets that young children can't and won't possess in a month's worth of school, no matter how many time outs, cards pulled, clips moved, or whistles blown that you inflict upon them.

 ~ First graders tend to be a little more acclimatized to school than kindergarten students are, while second graders demonstrate a bit more familiarity with the choreography of the classroom environment than they did the previous year.
-No, fifth graders don't have "it" all mastered, just because they're older than kindergarten students.
-No, tenth graders don't have "it" all mastered just because they're in high school.
+Fifth graders don't have automaton groupthink mastered, just as tenth graders don't march lockstep between classes because they're in high school.
 Students are children, organic and dynamic individuals who are in school to experience and explore concepts and materials introduced to or suggested by them.
 They are not dull, programmable mimics.

-~The need to guide and respond in meaningful ways to our students is so great, but it's one of those essentials that many teachers and schools ignore because they believe "there isn't time."
+~The need to guide and respond in meaningful ways to our students is great, but it's a practice that many teachers and schools ignore because they believe "there isn't time."
 Popsicle sticks are faster.
+Clothespins are faster.
 Embarrassing a student is faster.
 Encouraging silent and not-so-silent peer pressure via public humiliation is faster.
 But it's not better, and if you really think about it, it's bullying.
 I don't care what polka-dotted or chevron patterned decor you use on your behavior charts, bullying isn't cute, appropriate, or necessary if you build authentic relationships with your students.

 ~ Too often teachers forget that their students are children, no matter what they wear, how they behave, or what they say.
 While children aren't social savants, they are certainly masters of observation, and they have emotional reactions to and an elephant's memory for interactions, good and bad, with the adults in their lives.
 You are making an impression on your students, and your treatment of them will determine their reaction and responses to you.

 For my initial month's worth of teaching, guidance, and constant communication, my students work in an atmosphere that frankly, throws people for a loop for the remainder of the year.
 Month after month, observers, parents and colleagues come in and sit at my reading table, just to watch and listen, and take it all in.
 They hear children, those "uncontrollable and impulsive" kindergartners talking, apologizing, encouraging, laughing, singing, and debating.
 They witness students approach me with questions, not interrupting, waiting until I'm done speaking to someone else.
 They hear explanations of feelings, expectations of how someone can help, negotiations between peers, instead of tattles and screams and cries.
-They hear productive noise, which many had previously felt indicated mayhem, a "lack of control," a "zoo," proof that this teacher has no "classroom management skills."
+They hear productive noise, which many had previously felt indicated mayhem, a "lack of control," a "zoo," or proof that I'm lacking classroom management skills.
 Funny the things visitors hear when they stop to truly listen, what they see, when they truly observe.

 Because I've listened respectfully to my Super Stars, and because I've shared and explained without threat by modeling expectations and appropriate responses, I've demonstrated kindness instead of humiliation.
 I've appreciated my students for who they are and what they do, and in turn they reciprocate when I indicate it's time to transition from one activity to another.
 They respond appropriately, they enable each other, they cooperate.
 When difficulties arise, we work through the problem together, and recover quickly.
 There are no reminders of failures or mistakes lit up with neon and glitter on our bulletin boards.
 My students help me create and maintain a positive learning environment, their ownership and sense of belonging being the essential foundation upon which the rest of our learning is built.
 They apologize, forgive, negotiate, compromise, and contribute.
 So do I.